Quick Relief. Trusted Local Care.

 - Tooth Decay

 Decay beneath or around a filling or crown can erode supporting tooth structure.
-This weakens the bond holding the restoration in place, increasing the likelihood it will become loose or dislodge during everyday use.
+This weakens the bond holding the restoration in place, which may increase the chance that it becomes loose or dislodges during everyday use.

 - Bite Pressure